 What is lichen sclerosus?

 Lichen sclerosus is a chronic inflammatory skin condition which can affect any part of the skin, but it most often affects the genital skin (vulva) and the skin around the anus.
-It can start in childhood – or adulthood (usually after the menopause) and affect girls or women of any age.
+It can start in childhood or adulthood, most commonly after menopause.

 Keep up to date with the latest research about lichen sclerosus (in females) and all things skin related with our newsletter.